Modular Neural Image Signal Processing: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we have presented a learning-based modular ISP framework that offers fine-grained control across the raw-to-sRGB image rendering process.~We evaluated three variants of our framework---lite ($\sim$0.5~M parameters), base ($\sim$1.2~M), and large ($\sim$3.9~M)---all of which have lightweight to moderate capacity and can process a 12-megapixel image in about a second or less on a single GPU.
-Across all variants, our method achieves state-of-the-art results on nearly all picture styles in the S24 dataset~\cite{s24}, and competitive results on the MIT-Adobe FiveK dataset~\cite{Adobe5K} (see Sec.~\ref{sec:results-adobe-5k} in the supplementary material), while requiring significantly fewer parameters than the closest competing methods.
+Across all variants, our method achieves state-of-the-art results on nearly all picture styles in the S24 dataset~\cite{s24}, and competitive results on the MIT-Adobe FiveK dataset~\cite{Adobe5K} (see Sec.~\myref{sec:supp-additional-results}{K.2} in the supplementary material), while requiring significantly fewer parameters than the closest competing methods.

 Beyond high-quality rendering, our framework consists of interpretable stages, making debugging and handling corner cases easier compared to previous black-box, non-interpretable end-to-end neural ISP designs.
 Furthermore, the modularity of our design makes scalability more practical and enables better generalization to unseen cameras.
 Our framework also offers strong flexibility throughout the rendering process.
 To highlight this flexibility, we implemented a user-interactive photo-editing tool built on top of our modular ISP that enables fine-grained control over the rendering pipeline, including picture styles and editing options.

 Despite these advantages, our method faces a few challenges.
 First, in certain corner cases, halo artifacts may appear near edges in backlit scenes.
 Because of the modular structure of our framework, we were able to analyze this issue and identify its origin in the LTM process.
 These artifacts can be mitigated by applying multi-scale (MS) processing and post-processing refinement of the predicted LTM maps.
-We discuss this in detail in the supplementary material (Sec.~\ref{sec:artifacts}) and show an example in Fig.~\ref{fig:halo}, comparing the original artifact and the mitigated result using MS and refinement.
+We discuss this in detail in the supplementary material (Sec.~\myref{sec:artifacts}{B.1}) and show an example in Fig.~\ref{fig:halo}, comparing the original artifact and the mitigated result using MS and refinement.